High energy gamma rays and neutrinos from the Sun, Jupiter and Earth: Summary and discussion

 \section{Summary and discussion}

 Neutral astroparticles provide a picture of the sky complementary to the one obtained with light.
 It is then important to identify and characterize all the known sources, as a necessary first step in the search for exotic phenomena.
-In particular, indirect searches for dark matter target high energy gammas and neutrinos emitted from a variety of astrophysical objects, from the Sun to the galactic center.
+In particular, indirect searches for dark matter target high energy gamma rays and neutrinos emitted from a variety of astrophysical objects, from the Sun to the Galactic center.

 Here we have discussed the emission induced by CRs propagating near the surface of stars and planets with a thin atmosphere.
-In principle, one may expect that when high energy CRs reach the object all secondary gammas except for the very peripheral ones will be absorbed, while a significant fraction of neutrinos will escape into space.
+In principle, one may expect that when high energy CRs reach the object all secondary gamma rays except for the very peripheral ones will be absorbed, while a significant fraction of neutrinos will escape into space.
 This is indeed the right picture at very high CR energies, when the magnetic deflection of charged particles can be neglected, but not at lower energies.

 Among the three objects considered, we find that the Sun is the most efficient source of gamma rays, specially at 100--1000 GeV.
-The key reason is that 1--50 TeV CRs are very affected by the magnetic field in the vicinity of the Sun, which induces an albedo flux including a large fraction (up to 50\%) of all secondary gammas.
-At lower energies most primary CRs are mirrored by the solar wind and do not reach the solar surface, whereas at larger energies CRs do reach the Sun, but most secondary gammas are inwards and do not escape into space.
+The key reason is that 1--50 TeV CRs are very affected by the magnetic field in the vicinity of the Sun, which induces an albedo including a large fraction (up to 50\%) of all secondary gamma rays.
+At lower energies most primary CRs are mirrored by the solar wind and do not reach the solar surface, whereas at larger energies CRs do reach the Sun, but most secondary gamma rays are inwards and do not escape into space.